-- When instructed, thoroughly check your question paper ensure that no pages are missing and all pages have printed clearly. - Supervisors have the right to inspect any equipment you bring into the examination room. - Reading time is for reading only. - NO writing or highlighting may be undertaken during reading time. - Read instructions carefully, noting requirements for the use of answer booklets. - Supervisors are NOT permitted to interpret questions. - Write your name, as instructed by the supervisor, on every page of your answer booklet. - Write in black or blue pen, preferably black. - You are to remain in your seat in an appropriate position for the duration of time - Stop writing immediately when you are instructed to do so. - Arrange completed answers according to supervisor's instructions. - Do not remove examination papers from the examination room. - Only leave the examination room when the supervisor says it is OK to do so.
-Leave immediately as directed. - If you are ill or a problem exists during the examination notify the supervisor immediately, by quietly raising your hand.
+- Wear school uniform.
+This assists the supervisor identify you as a student of this campus.
+Bring all necessary equipment in a CLEAR ZIP LOCK BAG or CLEAR PENCIL CASE.
+A black or blue pen, pencil, pencil sharpener, eraser, highlighter and ruler marked in mms and cms are allowed in ALL examinations. - For examinations requiring a calculator use only a NESA approved calculator.
+Make sure it is fully charged. - You may bring a clear bottle of water into the examination; you cannot leave to refill it. - Supervisors have the right to inspect any equipment you bring into the examination room. - Arrive at the exam room 20 minutes before examination start time.
+It can take some time to find your seat.
+A seating map will be placed on the outside of the HALL to help you. - Organise your transport to be on time for examinations. - If you arrive late, entry into the examination will be at the supervisors' discretion. - Sit at your allocated desk.
+Do not swap name place cards. - Remove your watch and place it in clear view on the desk in front of you.
+It cannot be a programmable watch. - When instructed, thoroughly check your examination paper it is possible that pages are missing or there has been an error in the printing. - Reading time is for reading only.
+NO writing or highlighting may be undertaken during reading time. - Read instructions carefully, noting requirements for the use of answer booklets. - Supervisors are NOT able to interpret questions. - Write your name or NESA number, as instructed by the supervisor, on every page of your answer booklet. - Write in black or blue pen, preferably black. - Stop writing immediately you are instructed to do so. - Arrange completed answers according to supervisor's instructions. - Do not remove examination papers from the examination room. - Only leave the examination room when the supervisor says it is OK to do so.
+Leave immediately, when instructed to do so. - If you are ill or a problem exists during the examination notify the supervisor immediately, by quietly raising your hand.